jcinnamond/gotem/README.md

 Put all of the elements to include into the same directory, containing one file for each element ending in `.template`.
-For example, you could create a directory called 'includes', and then create a file in there called `html_start.template` containing:
+For example, you could create a directory called `includes`, and then create a file in there called `html_start.template` containing:

     <html>